 Shah said that despite the perception that synthetic marijuana is a safe alternative to marijuana, it is quite dangerous, as evidenced by the severe bleeding cases.
 The Illinois Department of Public Health reported at least 38 bleeding eye or ear cases in a two-week period, according to Newsweek.
 Most of the cases were reported in the Chicago area.
 As of Wednesday, that number had risen to 70.

-Rat Poison Detected in Patients Taking Synthetic Marijuana
+Rat Poison Detected in Consumers Taking Synthetic Marijuana

-Each case was severe enough for the patient to need hospitalization.
-Several of the patients tested positive for rodenticide, a substance called brodifacoum used as rat poison.
+Each case was severe enough for the consumer to need hospitalization.
+Several of the consumers tested positive for rodenticide, a substance called brodifacoum used as rat poison.

 The Washington Post reported that one pharmaceutical company that makes synthetic marijuana and had once donated $500,000 dollars to an anti-marijuana legalization group has now applied for and received a Bulk Manufacturer of Controlled Substances license.
 Insys Manufacturing funded an anti-marijuana legalization campaign in 2016 and is now planning to manufacture synthetic marijuana in bulk.

 Executives from Insys Manufacturing were arrested by The FBI for aggressively marketing the deadly and addictive drug fentanyl.
 Fentanyl is an opioid 100 times stronger than heroin.
 The company already has one synthetic marijuana drug called Syndros.
-It was approved by the FDA in 2016 for treating AIDS and cancer patients.
+It was approved by the FDA in 2016 for certain conditions.

 Insys Manufacturing began an awareness campaign on fentanyl by paying medical professionals millions of dollars to lecture at conventions about the drug, promoting the benefits of high doses.
 The founder of the company, John Kapoor, was charged last October with bribery, conspiracy, fraud, and racketeering.